Our nutrition ethos

 Our interests include:

-Digestive health and gastroenterology: gut symptoms (including bloating, nausea, constipation, diarrhoea, poor appetite, reflux, fecal loading), gastroparesis, IBS & IBD, coeliac disease, food allergies & intolerances, food chemical sensitivities, elimination diets (including low histamine), gut support after antibiotics, managing medication side effects.
+Digestive health and gastroenterology: gut symptoms (including bloating, nausea, constipation, diarrhoea, dysphagia, poor appetite, reflux, fecal loading), gastroparesis, IBS & IBD, coeliac disease, food allergies & intolerances, food chemical sensitivities, select elimination diets (including low histamine), gut support after antibiotics, managing medication side effects.

 Women's and AFAB health: menopause and peri-menopause, PCOS, endometriosis, hypothalamic amenorrhoea, irregular or painful periods, PMS & PMDD, pre-conception nutrition.